joshuahwfwEE/master_axi/README.md

 ###### notice that increasing the number of transaction outstanding will beware #############

-1.  deal with burst addressing and length calculations.
+1.  deal with burst addressing and length calculations. brust types: Fixed Address:
+    If the burst is to or from a fixed address, the maximum allowed burst length is limited to 16 beats.
+    Each beat represents a single data transfer of the specified data width

+    brust types: Incremental Addressing:
+    If the address increments within the burst, larger burst lengths are permitted, with a maximum burst length of 256 beat.

 Bursts to or from a fixed address can be no longer than 16 beats in length.
 If the address increments, however, bursts of 256 beats are allowed.
 Bursts are not allowed to cross 4kB boundaries.